unifio/terraform-aws-asg/README.md

 **Resource labels**
 * `stack_item_label` - Short form identifier for this stack.
 This value is used to create the **Name** resource tag for resources created by this stack item, and also serves as a unique key for re-use.
 * `stack_item_fullname` - Long form descriptive name for this stack item.
 This value is used to create the **application** resource tag for resources created by this stack item.
+* `env` - Descriptive name for this stack's environment.
+This value is used to create the **tag** resource tag for resources created by this stack item.

 **Virtual Private Cloud (VPC) parameters**
 * `vpc_id` - ID of the target VPC.